Juicy Nectarine Vinaigrette

 • 1 tsp Dijon mustard

-In a blender or food processor, combine the chopped nectarines from Step 1 with the olive oil, vinegar, honey, and Dijon mustard.
+Add the chopped nectarines from Step 1 to a blender along with the extra virgin olive oil, white wine vinegar, honey, and Dijon mustard.

-Blend until the mixture is smooth and all ingredients are well combined.
+Blend on high speed for 60-90 seconds until the mixture is completely smooth and creamy.

-Taste the blended vinaigrette and season with salt and ground black pepper to your preference.
+Taste the vinaigrette from Step 2, then add salt and freshly ground black pepper to balance the sweetness of the nectarines.

 Leave a Comment